eliotbaratte/eliotbaratte/README.md

 <h1 align="center">Hi there, I'm Eliot 👋</h1>

 ### About me:
-- :technologist:  I'm a French 2nd year student at Epitech Barcelona.
+- :technologist:  I'm a French 3rd year student at Epitech Nantes.
 I will graduate in 2026.

 - :climbing_man: I'm currently learning C++.